djmacjr/macdne/projects.md

 - If a project isn’t moving weekly, it’s parked.
 - One primary project gets the best hours.
 - Shipping beats polishing.

+---

+Maintained manually.
+No alerts.
+No hype.
+Just notes, frameworks, and decisions.